openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 be the case for development environments.
 When turned off, the servers will be provisioned omitting the ``yum update`` command.
 This brings security implications though, and is not recommended for production deployments.

-### Update the DNS names in `inventory/hosts`

-The different server groups are currently grouped by the domain name, so if you end up using a different domain than `openshift.example.com`, you will need to update the `inventory/hosts` file.

-For example, if your final domain is `my.cloud.com`, you can run this command to fix update the `hosts` file:

-    sed -i 's/openshift.example.com/my.cloud.com/' inventory/hosts

 ### Configure the OpenShift parameters